Train Working Systems - Block & Non-block WorkingOn this page

 The restriction on more than one train or rake occupying a block section is stringent and can be lifted only in very special circumstances, some shunting operations, for repair and maintenance work, or emergency operations.
 For instance, a material train may be sent into a block section that already has other departmental vehicles on it.
 A traffic train may be sent into a section that has an inspection trolley on the tracks.
 In all such cases, appropriate caution orders are issued to the drivers of the trains involved, and the driver of any vehicle that is proceeding into the block section in contravention of standard block working rules must carry the appropriate authority to proceed.

 Station working rules are determined for each station in consideration of its peculiar track layouts and facilities.
-Movements within station limits are generally restricted to a lower speed (15km/h) except for through trains on the main running line(s).
+Movements within station limits are generally restricted to a lower speed (15km/h, for e.g.) except for through trains on the main running line(s).
 Analogous to station limits, yard limits are the regions associated with marshalling yards, sheds, etc. where the requirements of shunting or other activity make it desirable to relax the requirements on the number of trains or vehicles occupying a section of track.

 Block working, or the method used to implement the block system, can be of several kinds, noted below.